 Give your name, the job you interviewed for (by requisition number, if you have it, or by job title), the date and time of your interview, and the name(s) of the person (people) who interviewed you.

-Then, assuming they don't tell you that the job has been filled, ask:
+Then, assuming they don't tell you that the job has been filled, ask these questions:

 These are the basic questions which should provide you with all of the information you need.